 - To ensure security, the environment in which the development takes place is secured with controllable accesses having traceability.
 Furthermore, all authorised personnel involved fully understand the importance and the strict implementation of defined security procedures. - The development begins with the TOE's specification.
 All parties in contact with sensitive information are required to abide by Non-Disclosure Agreements. - Design and development of the IC then follows, together with the dedicated and engineering software and tools development.
 The engineers use secure computer systems (preventing unauthorised access) to make their developments, simulations, verifications and generation of the TOE's databases.
 Sensitive documents, files and tools, databases on tapes, and printed circuit layout information are stored in appropriate locked cupboards/safe.
-Of paramount importance also is the disposal of unwanted data (complete electronic erasures) and documents (e.g. shredding). - The development centres involved in the development of the TOE can be the following: ST ROUSSET (FRANCE), ST SOPHIA (FRANCE), ST GRENOBLE (FRANCE), ST RENNES (FRANCE), ST ANG MO KIO 1 (SINGAPORE), ST ZAVENTEM (BELGIUM).
+Of paramount importance also is the disposal of unwanted data (complete electronic erasures) and documents (e.g. shredding). - The development centres involved in the development of the TOE can be the following: ST ROUSSET (FRANCE), ST SOPHIA (FRANCE), ST GRENOBLE (FRANCE), ST RENNES (FRANCE), ST ANG MO KIO (SINGAPORE), ST ZAVENTEM (BELGIUM).

-- Reticules and photomasks are generated from the verified IC databases; the former are used in the silicon Wafer-fab processing.
+- The IT support center involved in the development of the TOE can be ST Tunis (Tunisia). - Reticules and photomasks are generated from the verified IC databases; the former are used in the silicon Wafer-fab processing.
 As reticules and photomasks are generated off-site, they are transported and worked on in a secure environment with accountability and traceability of all (good and bad) products.
 During the transfer of sensitive data electronically, procedures are established to ensure that the data arrive only at the destination and are not accessible at intermediate stages (e.g. stored on a buffer server where system administrators make backup copies). - The authorized sub-contractors involved in the TOE mask manufacturing can be DNP (JAPAN), DPE (ITALY), or TSMC (TAIWAN).